3intermute/arm64_silent_syscall_hook/README.txt

 this leaves the sys_call_table and the entries it points to unmodified.

-as far as i am aware, no current rootkit scanner currently detects this, although doing so could be as trivial as periodically comparing a checksum of the table to a base value, perhaps with a trustzone driver.
+as far as i am aware, no current rootkit scanner currently detects this, although doing so could be as trivial as periodically comparing a checksum of the kernel code to a base value, perhaps with a trustzone driver.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++